OBOAcademy/obook/docs/lesson/vocabularies-for-bioinformatics.md

 ### Learning objectives

+#### Competencies

 At the end of the course, participants should be able to:

 - Describe different types of vocabularies in bioinformatics
 - Understand why vocabularies are essential to data interoperability

+#### Learning outcomes

+At the end of the course, the participants are expected to:

+- List the different types of vocabularies
+- Give examples of commonly used vocabularies
+- Describe uses of vocabularies
+- Find vocabularies

 ## Tutorials